denten-books/plain-text/0-chapter.md

 intellectual lineages that frame my answer.
 The search for a hermeneutics capable of addressing Kittler's challenge took shape as a species of materialism that is both pragmatic and experimental.
-On the way, I found fellow travellers who advocate for a synthesis between theory and practice.
+On the way, I found fellow travellers who advocate for a more perfect union between theory and practice.

 ### Pragmatic Materialism

-The shifting affordances of digital text challenge some of our deep-seated intuitions about literary theory.
-The word processor, the electronic book, and the operating system are some of the sites that stage the encounter between theory and practice.
-Influenced by several strains in materialist thought, *Plain Text* introduces a method of literary microanalysis.
-Where distant reading perceives patterns across large-scale literary copora, microanalysis breaks textuality down into its minute constituent components.
+The shifting affordances of digital text challenge some of our deep-seated intuitions about literature.
+The word processor, the electronic book, and the operating system are some of the sites that stage the encounter between literary theory and practice.
+Influenced by several strains in materialist thought, *Plain Text* introduces a method of textual microanalysis.
+Where distant reading perceives patterns across large-scale copora, microanalysis breaks textuality down into its minute constituent components.
 It is at this scale that I find readers and writers in danger of becoming fundamentally alienated from the immediate material contexts of knowledge production.
 Mine is